Dental crown alloys –

 a) Costs – High noble metal alloys are more expensive.

-Some of the predominant noble metals contained in dental alloys are gold, platinum and palladium.
-And just as you’d expect, the greater the percentage of these metals that an alloy contains, the more expensive it will be.
+Some of the predominant noble metals contained in dental alloys are gold, platinum, and palladium.
+And just as you’d expect, the greater the percentage of these precious metals that an alloy contains, the more expensive it will be.

-- With restorations where the actual amount (weight) of metal they contain is relatively small, the price difference between using a high-noble or base-metal alloy might be very minor.
+- With restorations where the actual amount (weight) of metal they contain is relatively small, the price difference between using a high-noble (precious) or base-metal (non precious) alloy might be very minor.

 (As examples, the metal component of a porcelain-fused-to-metal crown for a lower incisor or upper lateral incisor might be relatively minimal.)

-- But in the case where an all-metal restoration is made for a large tooth (like a molar, and especially one that’s lost a lot of tooth structure), the cost difference might be significant enough to affect your decision.
+- But in the case where an all-metal restoration is made for a large tooth (like a molar, and especially one that has lost a lot of tooth structure), the cost difference between having a non precious metal crown made and a gold one might be significant enough to affect your decision.

 (Here’s more information about the cost for different kinds of dental crowns Crown fees..)